25 Fun Games for Tweens to Try this Year

 Lottery Fun:

 Lottery fun is a great game for parties that will include gift bags.
 Each person who comes in the house picks up a lottery ticket, which can be handmade prior to the party.
 Each card corresponds to a particular prize bag.
 These can be filled with candy, toys, prank items, and more.
-Each child wins something and it can be made into a fun reproduction of the actual lottery if wanted!
-This is one of those fun party games for tweens that mix the concept of child play with gift-giving.
-You can set up the game whenever you want to celebrate a tween in the family and you want to give a fresh spin to a regular child/teenage party.
+Each child wins something, and it can be made into a fun reproduction of the actual lottery if wanted!
+This is one of those fun party games for tweens that mix the concept of child play with more mature concepts to make them feel older.

 Obstacle Olympics: